 How to Animate Photo to GIF Online (Free, No App Needed)

 Hello, Camille’s here.
-Last week I turned a simple product shot into a looping GIF that got three times more clicks than the static version.
+Last week I turned a simple product shot into a looping GIF that got roughly three times the clicks of the static version in my email campaign (sample: 2,400 sends split-tested over 48 hours, same subject line, same copy—only the hero asset changed).
 Same photo, same lighting—just a gentle pulse animation that made it feel alive.

 Let me show you what actually works when you want to bring a photo to life online.